You will find here an odd collection of things that I find interesting and from tine to time to time I might have created.

 I also like photography and have been taking pictures since the days when cameras did not need batteries.
 But you had to have film.

 And knew his journey had but begun

 This site is very much under development so the contents will be changing.
 For Now there are few things you can look at.
 There is a history of the farm where I grew up, some pictures of my grandchildren, and a collection of things I have written.
 These include a collection of poetry called frogsongs, a paper criticizing Russell's definition of number and addition, and a discussion of time and causation that develops a set of ideas that makes the direction of time somewhat understandable.
-In addition I am managing a project to support STEM education at the Kingston Public Library.
+In addition I am leading the Classics in Religion group at the Kingston Public Library.
 All of this is a work in progress, but then so am I.

 In this paper Russell’s definition of number is criticized.
 Russell’s assertion that a number is a particular kind of set implies that number has the properties of a set.
 It is argued that this would imply that a number contains elements and that this does not conform to our intuitive notion of number.
 An alternative definition is presented in which number is not seen as an object, but rather as a process and is related to the act of counting and is tightly bound up with the idea of time.
 Working from the idea that the description of a thing is not the thing itself, it is argued that a function should not be seen as a subset of the Cartesian product of two sets but can be described in this way.
 Number is then defined as a particular type of bijective function rather than a set.
 Definitions of equality and addition are developed.
 In defining addition an interesting error in Russell’s definition of addition is corrected